mconcas/release-validation/README.md

   as they are, without compressing them.
 Useful for debug.
 * `SaveAll`: set it to `1` to save all files produced by jobs, ignoring `Output` completely.
 Files will not be compressed in zip files.
 Useful for debug.
+* `NoLiveOutput`: set it to `1` to save output on files only, without seeing what happens while it does.
+This is useful if we want to prevent Makeflow from showing confusing output from all running jobs on the same terminal.

 Overriding JDL variables